 A New Era

 So who are we?
-Kris and Jackie purchased the restaurant in the summer of 2013.
-They both worked under Deb Delaurier and respected her desire to provide homemade food for a great price.
-Everything, from the burger buns to the jam on your Sunday toast, is made by Chef Kris.
-They also strive to support local businesses by purchasing fresh, local ingredients, while offering local beer and wines!
+Jackie purchased the restaurant in the summer of 2013.
+She worked under Deb Delaurier and respected her desire to provide homemade food for a great price.
+Everything, from the burger buns to the jam on your Sunday toast, is made by Jackie and her team.
+She also strives to support local businesses by purchasing fresh, local ingredients, while offering local beer and wines!

 Thank you for choosing to dine with us at the St. Joachim Diner!

 As mentioned above, all the items on our menu are prepared fresh daily, a practice we feel is important to maintain food quality.
 Unfortunately, this means that some of our popular items may be unavailable on occasion.
 We apologize in advance for the inconvenience; however, we hope you understand that we are working hard to make them available as soon as possible.
 Please note that wait times may be longer during peak dining hours.
 Again, we apologize, but rest assured that we are working diligently to prepare your meal in the freshest possible manner

 We aim to ensure guest satisfaction in every visit, and it is important to us that you leave happy!
 If at any point you are unsatisfied with the meal or service you received, please do not hesitate to address your concerns with any member of our team.
 We would appreciate the opportunity to correct the situation immediately.
 Your feedback is incredibly valuable, as it helps us make the necessary adjustments to improve both food quality and service.